cypriansakwa/noir-made-simple/Key-Value_Maps_in_noir/README.md

 ## 📦 Topics for Practice
 - Creating your own lookup for students & grades.
 - Simulating value updates and deletions.
-- Building word counters from public inputs.
+- Building word counters from public inputs